Post

 # ========== Cache Setting Steps ==========

-# Note that even for self-hosted, Cache is currently also Cloud Cache and will count towards usage
+# Note that even for self-hosted, Cache is currently Cloud Cache and will count towards usage

-# Rules: Automatically deleted after 7 days of no hits, single Cache limit of 10 GB, Cache only on successful Action
+# Rules: Automatically deleted after 7 days of no hits, single Cache limit is 10 GB, Cache only on successful Action

 # Public Repo: Free and unlimited